alaymajmudar97/amanbasu.github.io/index.md

 # Skills
 - Programming Languages: Java, Python
-- Frameworks and Libraries: Tensorflow, Keras, Hadoop, Flask
+- Frameworks and Libraries: Tensorflow, Keras, Flask

 # Research
-Currently, I am involved in projects requiring analysis of whole boly MRI scans, Plasma current confinement in tokamak and agricultural issues in India.
+Currently, I am involved in projects requiring analysis of whole body MRI scans, Plasma current confinement in tokamak and agricultural issues in India.

 #### Predicting the dynamics of Tokamak discharge <br> (Department of Atomic Energy, India)
 - The aim of the research was to anticipate the phenomenon of Disruption during Plasma confinement in Aditya Tokamak.